daniellochner/creature-creator/README.md

 [![YouTube](https://img.shields.io/youtube/channel/subscribers/UCGLR3v7NaV1t92dnzWZNSKA?logo=youtube&style=flat&label=subscribe)](https://www.youtube.com/channel/UCGLR3v7NaV1t92dnzWZNSKA?sub_confirmation=1)
 [![Twitter](https://img.shields.io/twitter/follow/daniellochner?logo=twitter&style=flat&label=follow)](https://twitter.com/daniellochner)

-Join the community Discord server and follow on YouTube and Twitter to stay in the loop.
-Once you're a member, there are a load of different ways to contribute to this open source project, regardless of your expertise!
+Join the community Discord server and follow us on YouTube and Twitter to stay updated on the latest developments.
+Once you're a member, there are many ways you can get involved and contribute to this open source project:

-### Player

-Submitting bug reports or feedback and suggestions is a great way to get involved without any game-development experience.
-To do so, create an [issue](https://github.com/daniellochner/creature-creator-game/issues) in this GitHub repository.
-That way, you'll be able to track the progress of your submission and follow it to release on Steam!

-### Artist
+1. If you're a player, you can contribute by submitting bug reports, feedback, and suggestions through [this](https://github.com/daniellochner/creature-creator-game/issues) GitHub repository.
+This is a great way to get involved even if you don't have any game development experience.

-As you may have noticed, some of the body parts in the editor were created by members of the community!
-You can design these parts in any 3D modeling software, and then submit them on the Discord server.
-A developer will then import your models into the game.
+2. If you're an artist, you can design new body parts for the game using any 3D modeling software and submit them on the Discord server.
+Our developers will then import your models into the game.

-### Developer

-For those interested in becoming developers, there are few steps required before you can load the project in Unity:
+3. If you're a developer, you can get started by following these steps:

-  1. Create a fork and clone this repository to your local hard drive using GitHub desktop.
+    1. Fork and clone this repository to your local hard drive using GitHub desktop.
-  2. Drag-and-drop the paid-for assets into the "Assets/Plugins/External/Paid/" directory.
-Yes, this project unfortunately uses several paid-for assets from the Unity Asset Store which cannot be freely included in this public repository.
-If you can confirm that you have purchased all the assets listed [here](https://assetstore.unity.com/lists/list-280315), then an existing developer will be able to send you a zip file of this directory.
+    2. Drag and drop the paid-for assets into the "Assets/Plugins/External/Paid/" directory.
+Note that this project uses several paid assets from the Unity Asset Store that cannot be included in this public repository.
+If you can confirm that you have purchased all the assets listed [here](https://assetstore.unity.com/lists/list-280315), an existing developer can send you a zip file of this directory.
-  3. Start Unity Hub, and open the project's root folder.
-  4. Wait for the necessary packages to import (this may take a while).
+    3. Open the project in Unity Hub and wait for the necessary packages to import (this may take a while).
-  5. While you're waiting, sign up for Unity's Gaming Services, which will be necessary to test the multiplayer.
+    4. Sign up for Unity's Gaming Services, which are necessary for testing the multiplayer features.
-  6. Log in to your account in the Unity editor.
-  7. Go to "Edit > Project Settings > Services" and then create a Unity Project ID and link it to the project.
+    5. Log in to your account in the Unity editor and go to "Edit > Project Settings > Services" to create a Unity Project ID and link it to the project.
-  8. Go to "Window > Startup" and drag the window into your editor.
-This force enters the startup scene on play.
+    6. Go to "Window > Startup" and drag the window into the editor to force the startup scene on play.
+This is used to force-enter the startup scene on play.
-  9. Finally, due to a bug in Unity's Netcode for GameObjects library, testing in the Unity editor may require the use of the "Network Prefab Fix" window, located in "Window > Networking".
+    7. Finally, due to a bug in Unity's Netcode for GameObjects library, testing in the Unity editor may require the use of the "Network Prefab Fix" window, located in "Window > Networking".
 All network objects must be included in this list.

-Contributions are then managed through pull requests, which I'll first need to confirm before they're applied to the main branch.
+We welcome and appreciate contributions from anyone, regardless of your expertise.
+Contributions are managed through pull requests, which we will need to confirm before they are applied to the main branch.

 ## License